Distributionally Robust Regret Optimal Control Under Moment-Based Ambiguity Sets: Dual Projected Method

-The convex program provided in Theorem \ref{thm:main_result} can be recast as a semidefinite program (SDP) whose size grows polynomially with the state dimension $\nx$, input dimension $\nuu$, and time horizon $T$ (refer to App. \ref{sec:sdp} for the SDP reformulation).
-Small to medium scale SDPs can be solved efficiently using primal-dual interior point methods, which run in polynomial time.
-However, because these algorithms rely on second-order updates, their memory and computational requirements scale rapidly with the problem size, limiting their applicability to large~systems.
-Given these challenges, we show how to solve the \DRROC problem using a projected subgradient method applied to the dual of problem \eqref{eq:K_star}.
-The resulting algorithm is shown to reduce to a projected gradient ascent algorithm when the nominal covariance $\SigmaNom$ is positive definite.
-Numerical results provided in App. \ref{sec:additional_exp} demonstrate that the proposed method delivers substantial computational speedups relative to solving the associated SDP with a state-of-the-art interior-point solver.
+The convex program provided in Theorem \ref{thm:main_result} can be recast as a semidefinite program (SDP) whose size grows polynomially with $\nx$, $\nuu$, and $T$ (see App. \ref{sec:sdp}).
+While SDPs can be solved in polynomial time using interior point methods, their memory and computational requirements grow rapidly with the problem size, limiting their scalability to large~systems.
+To address this, we develop a projected \subgrad{} method to solve the dual of problem \eqref{eq:K_star}.
+The algorithm reduces to projected gradient ascent when the nominal covariance $\SigmaNom$ is positive definite.
+Numerical results in App. \ref{sec:additional_exp} show that the proposed method delivers substantial speedups over a state-of-the-art interior point solver.